-Lead Department Objective Outcome 2012-13 Children & Family Services Improve outcomes for Children in Care and Care Leavers The attainment gap for Children in Care is closing with more children making the appropriate levels of progress at both Key Stage 2 and GCSE levels.
+Lead Department Objective Outcome 2012-13 Children & Improve outcomes for Children in Carand Care Leavers Improve outcomes for children and families throug embedding integrated processes to deliver Early outcomes for Children in Care and Care The attainment gap for Children in Care is closing with more children making the appropriate levels of progress at both Key Stage 2 and GCSE levels.
 The number of Care Leavers who are not in education, employment or training has decreased and the focus remains on continuing to reduce the number of young people leaving care who are not in employment, education or training.
 During the course of the year six apprenticeship opportunities have been developed for care leavers to access.
-Support continues for Members in their role as corporate parents.
-Improve outcomes for children and families through embedding integrated processes to deliver Early Help & Support The framework, structure and service for Team Around the Family are now delivering across Halton.
+Support continues for Members in their role as corporate parents. outcomes for children and families through embedding integrated processes to The framework, structure and service for Team Around the Family are now delivering across Halton.
 Early indications are that showing a positive effect and the model was positively received in the Unannounced inspection of Contact, Referral and Assessment The model has also ensured full integration for Disabled Children with 391 children in receipt of short breaks commissioned by the Local Authority To ensure that the workforce have the appropriate competencies to work with families with multiple problems a multi-agency programme of training has been developed in line with the seven strands of the Children's Trust Integrated Workforce Strategy.
 The integration of social workers within the Integrated Working